In 2025, the cost to install recessed lighting typically ranges from $81 to $407 per fixture, including both materials and professional labor.

 |

-Direct light towards a wall, creating a "washed" effect that highlights the wall's surface
+Directs light towards a wall.
+This creates a "washed" effect that highlights art or texture.

 |